 Plex.tv

-A complex React front‑end development for Plex's web‑based media library and player, helping users browse, manage, and play personal video, audio, and image collections across devices.
+A complex React front‑end development for Plex's web‑based media library and player, helping users browse, manage, and play large personal video, audio, and image collections across devices.

 In Detail